How to Spot Fake Websites in 2026: Your Definitive Guide

 The payment methods accepted by a website can also offer clues about its legitimacy.
 While most reputable online stores accept major credit cards (Visa, Mastercard, American Express) and sometimes secure payment services like PayPal, be cautious if a site exclusively demands payment via wire transfer, cryptocurrency, gift cards, or other non-reversible methods.

-These payment methods are favored by scammers because they offer little to no recourse for consumers who are defrauded.
+Scammers because they offer favors these payment methods little to no recourse for consumers who are defrauded.
 According to data from consumer protection agencies as of early 2026, wire transfers and cryptocurrency payments are consistently linked to a higher incidence of fraud losses.
 Yellowhammer News recently highlighted how AI-powered fraud increasingly uses these untraceable payment methods.

 Reviewing Privacy Policies and Terms of Service